How to write an excellent cover letter as an automotive professional

 Including key accomplishments is especially important, as it helps to show the employer how you have applied your skills in the past and what you are capable of.
 When describing accomplishments, make sure to use as specific and quantifiable details as possible.

-Here is an example of how to describe an automotive in a cover letter
+Here are some examples of how to properly describe accomplishments in an automotive cover letter

 5. End your automotive cover letter with a powerful closing statement